everyday calculator

 When to use it

-• Checking race pace from a recent 5K, 10K, or half marathon.
+• Checking race pace from a recent 5K, 10K, half marathon, or marathon so you can compare it to training paces or future goals.

 Tips & cautions

-• Does not adjust for elevation gain, terrain, or weather.
+• Does not adjust for elevation gain/loss, terrain, surface, or environmental factors that significantly affect perceived effort at a given pace.

 Worked examples